Luis García Sainz

 Luis García Sáinz (1894, in Saragossa – March 11, 1965 in Saragossa) was a pioneer of physical geography in Spain.
-He was the first professor in Geography en la University of Valencia and secretary at the Instituto Juan Sebastián Elcano.
-His final position was a professor at the University of Barcelona.
+He was the first professor of Geography en la University of Valencia and secretary at the Instituto Juan Sebastián Elcano.
+His final position was as a professor at the University of Barcelona.

 Teacher of geography

 He began his academic career studying and practicing as a teacher in Teruel.

 In 1917, he was appointed Teacher of Geography at the Ecole Normale of Palma de Mallorca, which he would later direct.

 In 1924, he received a grant to study Geography in Switzerland, both comparative and didactic.

-In 1925, he stayed at the University of Belgrade to study with Serbian geographer Jovan Cvijić areas of evolution in surface and subsurface ice of the Alps and the regions of the Rhine and central Germany.
+In 1925, he stayed at the University of Belgrade to study with Serbian geographer Jovan Cvijić the areas of evolution in surface and subsurface ice of the Alps, and the regions of the Rhine and central Germany.

 He was secretary of Instituto Juan Sebastián Elcano of Consejo Superior de Investigaciones Científicas after the Spanish Civil War.
 This Institute had an important role in the development of Spanish geography study.